NixOS: For developers

 i3ws - Automatic workspace management in i3.

-to have several packages under development integrating nicely in Nix
+to have several packages under development integrating nicely in Nix.
+Luckily

 packages/subdirectories contained in the project, each with their own .cabal